Boeing wants more workers in-office to ramp up production. Not everyone wants to go back

 During a companywide “all hands” meeting June 14, CEO Dave Calhoun talked up the “massive benefits” of in-person work, but also stressed that giving employees some workplace flexibility amounted to a “huge benefit — I wish I had that life when I was coming up.
 I don’t want to take it away from them.”

-Calhoun also acknowledged that the pandemic has “taught us all, especially us old timers, that people can work virtually, they can be remarkably productive, remarkably productive, in some ways more productive than coming to the office.”
+Calhoun also acknowledged that the pandemic has “taught us all, especially us old-timers, that people can work virtually, they can be remarkably productive … in some ways more productive than coming to the office.”

 All told, the company’s virtual work policy seems “very conflicted,” one procurement employee said, adding that they hoped employees’ “negative feedback” might lead the company to walk back the new in-office directive.

 Whether such sentiments are widespread is hard to discern.
 One longtime Seattle-area Boeing employee who is still allowed to work from home several days a week said losing that flexibility would be hard.
-After more than two years, many see even part-time remote work as an important job benefit “especially around here with the way commutes are,” the worker said.
+After more than two years, many see even part-time remote work as an important job benefit, “especially around here with the way commutes are,” the worker said.

-Boeing seems aware that its remote work policies could create tensions just as the company is scrambling to beef up its ranks.
+Boeing seems aware that its remote-work policies could create tensions just as the company is scrambling to beef up its ranks.

 In the same June 14 meeting, Calhoun acknowledged a key challenge in competing for talent was whether “some of our competitors [are] more accommodative than others” on virtual work.
 “Embracing virtual” work, Calhoun added, is an “opportunity for the Boeing company to do this right.”